4rnd25/new_generation_thermal_traffic_sensor/README.md

 ## Evaluation
 - Models can be evaluated using Evaluation/model_evaluator.py
 - Pseudo labels can be evaluated using Evaluation/pseudo_label_evaluator.py or for multiple pseudo-labels: Evaluation/pseudo_label_folder_evaluator.py
-- The inference time could be mesured with yolov7/detect.py and for the onnx models with Evaluation/inference_time.py
+- The inference time could be mesured with yolov7/detect_xx.py and for the onnx models with Evaluation/inference_time.py

-## Ploting
+## Export
 - tbd

 ## Acknowledgements